DERHAEUPTLING/contao-mobilecontent/README.md

 ### mobile/desktop detection by Viewport

-If the Contao default mobile/desktop detection by User Agent does not fit your needs, you can alternatively activate detection by viewport width.
+If the Contao default mobile/desktop detection by User Agent does not fit your needs, you can alternatively activate detection by viewport width. <br>
 As this detection is done by JavaScript, the mobile/desktop switch front end module needs to be added to the layout.